 plant quick find clear

-From giant pumpkins that can weigh hundreds of pounds to tiny miniature pumpkins that fit neatly in the palm of a child's hand, there's a pumpkin for just about every need, taste, and desire.
+From giant pumpkins that can weigh hundreds of pounds to miniature pumpkins that fit neatly in the palm of a child's hand, there's a pumpkin for just about every need, taste, and desire.
 Growing pumpkins requires ample space.
-Give pumpkins, especially the larger ones, plenty of space to sprawl.
-There's a reason they call it a pumpkin patch -- these autumn treasures need room and sprawl several feet out in all directions.
-Traditional orange jack-o-lantern pumpkins are fun for carving, but also try other-colored pumpkins, from white to buff, blue-green, and scarlet.
+Give pumpkins, especially the large ones, plenty of space to sprawl.
+There's a reason they call it a pumpkin patch: These autumn treasures need room and grow several feet out in all directions.
+Traditional orange jack-o'-lantern pumpkins are fun for carving, but try other color pumpkins, white, buff, blue-green, and scarlet.